MichaelNotEric/top_shot_value/README.md

 `python3 analyze.py --url <URL of moment listing>`

-optional: --maxprice <max price you are willing to spend>
+optional: --maxprice (maximum price you are willing to spend)